ndstudgov/Constitution/README.md

 students for this purpose.
 (B) The Senate shall review and approve each of the members.
-32 Constitution of the Undergraduate Student Body 01/17/2017 (C) It is the responsibility of the Judicial
+(C) It is the responsibility of the Judicial
 Council to make the student body aware of interviews for these positions.